 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Banks is generally considered to be a blue-collar town.
-37.66% of the Banks workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Banks is a blue-collar town, with 37.66% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Banks is a town of professionals, production and manufacturing workers and sales and office workers.
 There are especially a lot of people living in Banks who work in healthcare (19.48%), teaching (15.58%) and office and administrative support (12.99%).

 Setting & Lifestyle

-Overall, Banks’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Banks’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Banks is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Banks doesn't have a public transportation system that people use for their commute.